Knowledge Card: Filling LLMs' Knowledge Gaps with Plug-in Specialized Language Models: Related Work

 \section{Related Work}

-\paragraph{Retrieval-Augmented Language Models} Augmenting language models with retrieval has become a promising direction, advancing the state-of-the-art in open-domain QA \citep{guu2020retrieval, izacard2022fewatlas, lewis2020retrieval, hu2022promptcap}, text classification \citep{zhaothrust}, and language modeling \citep{hu2022promptcap, borgeaud2022improvingretro, min2022nonparametric}.
+\paragraph{Retrieval-Augmented Language Models} Augmenting language models with retrieval has advanced the state-of-the-art in open-domain QA \citep{guu2020retrieval, izacard2022fewatlas, lewis2020retrieval, hu2022promptcap}, text classification \citep{zhaothrust}, and language modeling \citep{hu2022promptcap, borgeaud2022improvingretro, min2022nonparametric}.
 The retrieval system could be integrated into encoder-decoder \citep{izacard2022fewatlas} and decoder-only models \citep{borgeaud2022improvingretro, shi2022nearest, rubin2021learning}, or leveraged to interpolate the next token probability distributions \citep{khandelwal2019generalization, zhong2022training}.
 Recent advances incorporated frozen \citep{mallen2022not, si2022prompting, khattab2022demonstrate} and trainable retrievers \citep{shi2023replug} as well as search engines \citep{press2022measuring} to augment LLMs.
 Compared to retrieval models and search engines, \ourmethod{} enables flexible information seeking, searching over knowledge domains, and employing private knowledge sources.
 In addition, these works often leverage only \emph{one} retrieval corpora and assume that it's ``omniscient'' while suffering from various issues such as domain coverage and knowledge update.
-In contrast, we propose to reflect the modularity and community-driven nature of knowledge by integrating plug-and-play specialized LMs with general-purpose LLMs.
+In contrast, we propose to reflect the modularity and community-driven nature of knowledge by integrating plug-and-play knowledge cards with general-purpose LLMs.